Dimitri Mitropoulos Chair

 Kogan’s orchestral career began when George Szell appointed him to the Cleveland Orchestra’s percussion section.
 Three years later he became principal percussion and associate principal timpani of the Pittsburgh Symphony under William Steinberg.
 In 1977 he left Pittsburgh to pursue a career in New York City as a freelance drum set player and composer, performing rock, blues and jazz.
 His work in New York received recognition in a profile that appeared in Modern Drummer magazine.
 In 1984 he returned to his classical roots by accepting a position with the Honolulu Symphony, as both principal timpani and drum set player.
 While there, he performed Donald Erb’s Concerto for Percussionist and Orchestra with the Symphony.
 In recent summers Kogan has served as principal timpani of the Santa Fe Opera and the Grand Teton Music Festival.
 He also performed as guest timpani with the Saint Paul Chamber Orchestra in 2008, 2009 and 2010.

 Kogan’s interest in jazz continues: his band “Le Jazz Cool All Stars” features Kogan on drums along with two Minnesota Orchestra colleagues, trumpeter Charles Lazarus and bassist David Williamson.
-The ensemble has performed multiple times at Vincent—A Restaurant in downtown Minneapolis, and in May 2012 it was featured in Willmar, Minnesota, as part of the Orchestra’s Common Chords residency.
+The ensemble has performed multiple times at Vincent—A Restaurant in downtown Minneapolis, and it has been featured in the Minnesota cities of Willmar and Hibbing as part of the Orchestra’s Common Chords residency program.

 Kogan, who teaches in his home studio in St. Paul, taught percussion at the Oberlin Conservatory between 1971 and 1972 and has since returned to Oberlin to give master classes at the Oberlin Percussion Institute.
 In 2007 he was appointed to the affiliate faculty of the University of Minnesota School of Music.
 In November 2008 he conducted a timpani lab at the Percussive Arts Society International Convention in Austin, Texas.
 At the convention, MB Mallets of Halifax, Nova Scotia, introduced a line of timpani sticks designed by Kogan, which includes historical Baroque and Classical models.
 Kogan has published a number of articles in Percussive Notes, including an interview with timpani scholar Dr. Edmund Bowles in April 2005.